tuanchris/website/blog/_posts/2021-08-22-how-to-deploy-dbt-to-production-using-git-hub-action.md

 ### dbt run on a schedule

-You can use the template below to add a GitHub action job that runs on a cron schedule.
+You can use the template below to add a GitHub Actions job that runs on a cron schedule.
 Add this file to the `.github/workflows/` folder in your repo.
 If the folders do not exist, create them.

 <script src="https://gist.github.com/tuanchris/c03f8c4f9e501669fb05e2afffa0267a.js"></script>